SpekalsG3/library/README.md

 wasn't addressed before, see [Contribution](#contribution).
 I won't be addressing anything that is out of my personal scope.

+# Stateless

+Meaning this application itself only uses localStorage to persist data between tabs and otherwise does not store anything.
+All data is stored in database you provide.
+And database can be managed solely through api requests.

 # 10 rating scale, no decimals

 - 0 - Worst, so bad you don't even know what you watched.